sdkbox-doc/en/src/fyber/readme.md

 * Certain SDKBOX plugins do not work together.
 If you use __Fyber__, then you cannot also use the __AdColony__ and __SOOMLA GROW__ services, in the same project.

 ##Integration
 Open a terminal and use the following command to install the SDKBOX Fyber plugin.
-Make sure you setup SDKBOX installer correctly.
+Make sure you setup the SDKBOX installer correctly.
 ```bash
 $ sdkbox import fyber
 ```